 Special days and weeks (e.g..
 In Your Shoes Week – focus on disabilities)

 Singing together weekly as a whole school (developing a sense of community)

 Swimming in Year 4

-Learning a musical instrument (All children learning recorder in Year 3 & 5, with opportunities to learn other instruments)
+Learning a musical instrument (All children learning recorder & glockenspiel in Key Stage 2, with opportunities to learn other instruments)

 Food Technology – 12 sessions a year, culminating in Year 6 running a cafe

 Production and concerts (all year groups have opportunity to perform every year)